Ipoh railway station: Early history

-The first Ipoh station was constructed in 1893 as railway tracks for the Perak Railway (PR) were first laid along Ipoh, serving the town for 20 years through the final years of the PR and its consolidation into the Federated Malay States Railways (FMSR).
+The first Ipoh station was constructed in 1893 as railway tracks for the Perak Railway (PR) were first laid along Ipoh, serving the town for 20 years as part of the PR and its later consolidation into the Federated Malay States Railways (FMSR).

-In 1914, construction of a second station and hotel to replace the first station began; dogged by material shortages and escalating costs of labor during the Great War, the station was only completed in 1917.
-The new double-story station building was constructed with vastly larger space to not only house railway offices, but also Majestic Hotel, an enclose hotel that also boasted a restaurant and a bar.
+In 1914, construction of a second station and hotel to replace the first station began; dogged by material shortages and escalating costs of labor during World War I, the station was only completed in 1917.
+The new double-story station building was constructed with a vastly larger space to not only house railway offices, but also the Majestic Hotel, an enclosed hotel that also boasted a restaurant and a bar.
 Originally offering 17 bedrooms which directly grant access to the second floor loggia, the hotel upgraded its number of rooms to 21 in 1936.

-For over 80 years, through the operational years of the FMSR and its eventual successor, Malayan Railways, the station's overall layout has remained largely unchanged since its construction due to minimal upgrading exercises throughout the wider Peninsular Malaysian railway network.
+For over 80 years, throughout the operational years of the FMSR and its eventual successor, Keretapi Tanah Melayu (Malayan Railways), the station's overall layout has remained largely unchanged since its construction due to minimal upgrading exercises throughout the wider Peninsular Malaysian railway network.